We celebrated a 100 days of studies!

 Congratulations to my kiddos!
 We’ve completed 100 days!

-We have made it through to the end of February!
+We made it through to the end of February!
 Just two more months until spring fully breaks and we break for spring.